Watch the videos from past conferences.

 Business Developement Director, VEOLIA

 Ronald Hopman (1959) studied chemistry (MSc) at the University of Utrecht.
 He started his career at KWR Water Cycle Research Institute, where he performed various functions in research, management and business development.
-Ronald initiated the business unit KWR Industries and Water, which focused on water challenges within the industry sector, through research programs, platform groups and advisory projects.
+Ronald initiated the business unit KWR Industries and Water, which focused on water challenges within the industry sector, through research programmes, platform groups and advisory projects.

 In 2008 he joined the Veolia Group as Commercial Director and later as Managing Director of Veolia Water Netherlands, at that time partner in the only Public-Private Partnership in the Dutch water sector: Delfluent.
 In 2012 he made the move to Veolia Energy.